Rafael Brand

-Rafael Brand (born 9 September 1994) is a German professional footballer who plays as a forward or winger for 3.
-Liga side VfB Oldenburg.
+Rafael Brand (born 9 September 1994) is a German professional footballer who plays as a forward or winger for Regionalliga side VfB Oldenburg.

 Career

 Brand was born in Bremerhaven.
 He joined Regionalliga Nord club VfB Oldenburg in summer 2020.
 In the 2021–22 season he achieved promotion to the 3.
 Liga with VfB Oldenburg.

 Personal life

 Brand has studied at the University of Oldenburg.